 By using encrypted messaging apps, users can protect their business and interpersonal communication.
 Various applications like Signal, WhatsApp, Wire, and Telegram use end-to-end encryption that safeguards data from all prying eyes.
 It is the highest encryption standard in messenger apps and ensures that anyone except for the intended person cannot read whatever messages are being sent.

-Another aspect of these encryption apps is that you can use them on multiple platforms.
+Another aspect of these encryption apps is using them on multiple platforms.
 It allows users to send messages across mobile and desktop platforms and delete messages from either.

-There are other valuable methods other than a VPN that encrypts your internet connection.
+There are other valuable methods other than a VPN that encrypts network connection.
 These include using:

 - Tor browser